Alessandro Potenza

 Alessandro Potenza (born 8 March 1984) is an Italian football coach and a former player who played as a defender.

 Club career

 Inter Milan

 Potenza came from the youth system of Inter Milan, and was called up to the first team squad for the 2002–03 Serie A season.
-He only made one appearance for Inter's first team in a Coppa Italia match against A.S.
-Bari, 4 December 2002.
+He only made one appearance for Inter's first team in a Coppa Italia match against Bari, 4 December 2002.

 Loan Spells

 In 2003, he was loaned out to Serie B side Ancona, to gain experience.
 After finding playing time limited at Ancona, he was loaned out to Serie A outfit Parma.
 With Parma, he found more success and plenty of first team action.
 In 2005 Inter loaned him out to another Serie A side.
 This time it was Chievo.
 After another decent campaign, Spanish side Mallorca wanted to bring Potenza out to La Liga.
 Again, Inter opted to loan him out.
 After yet another fairly impressive season, he caught the eye of Serie A side Fiorentina, who wanted to bring the player back to Italy.